 Pair With OneDrive for Notes on the Go

 If you have a OneDrive account, you can store your notebooks in the cloud, enabling you to access them on multiple devices including phones and tablets, just by signing in with your account.
 So if you've left your laptop at home, you can still access all of your notebooks on your office PC.

 OneNote allows you to share your notes with others within your organization as well as people outside.
 But just because you can share doesn't mean you have to do so without being secure.
 With OneNote, you can password protect a notebook which will prevent prying eyes from seeing sensitive data contained within.
 You can even put a password on individual groups of pages which is great for allowing multiple people to collaborate on a single notebook, without being able to access places they shouldn't be.

 Overall, OneNote is a great application that can help you keep things organized, without having a massive clutter of paper strewn across your desk.
 OneNote is great for brainstorming or project planning, but can also be used for many other things as well.

-If you’d like to learn more about how OneNote and other Office products can help your business, give us a call at: 402-685-4357.
+If you'd like to learn more about how OneNote and other Office products can help your business, we can help.